- やさしい日本語

 There are four types of residence status based on status or position: "Spouse or Child of a Japanese National," "Spouse or Child of a Permanent Resident," "Permanent Resident," and "Long-Term Resident."

-This is a status of residence for those who are not originally staying in Japan for the purpose of working, but are staying in Japan for a long period of time due to marriage or other reasons.
+This status of residence is not originally for the purpose of working, but is based on a certain relationship with Japan through marriage or other reasons.

 There is no time limit for employment, and you can also engage in simple tasks.